haibol2016/Chibaya_et_al2023_RNA-seq_CUT-TAG_data_analysis/README.md

-# Data analysis for Marcus's Nature Cancer paper
+# Data analysis for Chibaya et al. 2023

-This repo contains scripts for RNA-seq, ATAC-seq, and CUT&TAG data analysis
+This repo contains scripts for RNA-seq, and CUT&TAG data analyses